 Like our daughter Mandy, Taniel is an only child, so the two of them grew up together in our small Armenian community in Boca Raton, FL.
 Taniel graduated from the high school where I was teaching Culinary Arts classes, although he never signed on as one of my students.
 I supposed he would have felt awkward since we knew each other so well.

 Taniel has grown into a fine young man, and worked in Washington, D.C. as the Director of Grassroots, Armenian Assembly of America.

 Arlys, being a proud mother, recently forwarded me photos of Taniel’s D.C. garden - Armenian cucumbers, watermelon, mint, to name a few -- and food for the grill.
 (Taniel says he's loves to cook now, particularly marinating and grilling, but that he wasn't ready to learn while in high school.
 Now I understand!)

-Taniel said that he 's been holding the Easter BBQ for Armenians who are in D.C. without family.
+Taniel said that he 's been holding an Easter BBQ for Armenians who are in D.C. without family.
 About 20-30 people come by throughout the day, the ladies doing the pilaf, hummus, boregs, string cheese, etc., while all lend a helping hand with everything.

 No matter how hectic it is working in the Nation’s Capitol, there's always time for gardening and grilling.